DeepPavlovAdmin/convai/index.md

 Also, we are providing [baseline solution](https://github.com/deepmipt/ConvAI-baseline) for participants to start with.
 More details on dedicated [page](./baseline).

+### System requirements
+The submitted system will be provided with virtual machine with these constraints:
+* 2 virtual processors Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz
+* 16 Gb of RAM
+* 50 Gb of disk space

+If submitted system would have any issues on running on provided machine, the team would be contacted by organizers to resolve the issue.

 ## Dataset

 Dataset collected during competition will be distributed under Apache 2.0 license.